paolodelia99/tf-quant-finance/README.md

 2. [TensorFlow Blog](https://blog.tensorflow.org/): Stay up to date on content from the TensorFlow team and best articles from the community.

-3. tf-quant-finance@googlegroups.com: Open mailing list for discussion and questions of this library.

-4. TensorFlow Probability: This library will leverage methods from [TensorFlow Probability](https://www.tensorflow.org/probability) (TFP).
+3. TensorFlow Probability: This library will leverage methods from [TensorFlow Probability](https://www.tensorflow.org/probability) (TFP).

-## Disclaimers

-Google does not officially support this product.
-This library is under active development, and interfaces may change at any time.

 ## License